nixinator/katacoda-scenarios/nix-shell-usage/step2.md

 ## Task

+lets create a test.nix file with the following nix code

 <pre class="file" data-filename="test.nix" data-target="prepend"># This imports the nix package collection,
 # so we can access the `pkgs` and `stdenv` variables
 with import <nixpkgs> {};